General no-go theorem for entanglement extraction: Applications to entanglement harvesting

 We see that the system first evolves according to the unitary $\hat U_{\textsc{a}\phi}\otimes\mathds{1}_\textsc{b}$, which puts it in a state $\hat \rho_{\textsc{a}\phi}\otimes \rhob$, where $\hat \rho_{\textsc{a}\phi}$ is an arbitrary (possibly entangled) state in the Hilbert space $\mathcal H_\textsc{a}\otimes\mathcal{H}_\phi$.
 Now to obtain the final state of the two detectors, we need to couple Bob to the field by applying the unitary $\mathds 1_\textsc{a}\otimes\hat U_{\textsc{b}\phi}$, and then trace out the field.
 This corresponds exactly to applying the channel $\mathds 1_\textsc{a}\otimes\xi$ to the state $\hat\rho_{\textsc{a}\phi}$, where $\xi$ maps states in $\mathcal H_\phi$ to states in $\mathcal H_\textsc{b}$ and is defined by

 Now, notice that if the unitary $\hat U_{\textsc{b}\phi}$ is of the form

-then from the discussion in Sec.~\ref{sec:ent_breaking_channels} the channel $\xi$ is entanglement-breaking, and hence the final state of Alice and Bob is separable.
+then from the discussion in Sec.~\ref{sec:ent_breaking_channels} the channel $\xi$ is entanglement breaking, and hence the final state of Alice and Bob is separable.
 We will now show two example interactions where $\hat U_{\textsc{b}\phi}$ takes the form in Eq.~\eqref{eq:Ubphi}; i.e. interactions for which Alice and Bob cannot harvest entanglement from the field.